-The Library JPA Agreement states that the Governing Board shall meet at least annually to consider and approve the budget of the Library JPA.
+The Library JPA Agreement states that the Operations Committee will meet at least quarterly and shall be responsible for administration and oversight of the day-to-day operations of the library system, working through the Library Director; and the Governing Board shall meet at least annually to consider and approve the budget of the Library JPA.
 The Governing Board is required to submit an annual budget to the County Board of Supervisors for its approval and shall be responsible for establishing policies in accordance with the JPA Agreement.